sse-secure-systems/connaisseur/docs/migrating_to_version_3.md

 - NEW: Support for Notary v2 (Notation)
 - [Changes](#api-changes) to the Helm `values.yaml` file
     - :boom: This is a breaking change as we touched quite a bunch of configuration keys to make the configuration API more consistent and more intuitive
-    - :robot: We've prepared a [script](TODO) that migrates your existing Connaisseur configuration to the new format
+    - :robot: We've prepared a [script](../scripts/upgrade_to_version_3.py) that migrates your existing Connaisseur configuration to the new format.
+Limitation: It won't migrate your comments :cry: Simply run `python3 scripts/upgrade_to_version_3.py` and your `helm/values.yaml` will be updated (and we'll store a backup of your previous config in `helm/values.yaml.old`)

 ## API changes